 Boston v Embuscade – 31 July 1793

-With scarcely enough sail to manoeuvre the Boston succeeded in wearing ship at about 7 am, thereby avoiding her opponent s raking manoeuvre, but as she came around on the opposite tack the wreckage of her fallen main-topmast prevented the firing of her cannon.
+With scarcely enough sail to manoeuvre, the Boston succeeded in wearing ship at about 7 am, thereby avoiding her opponent’s raking manoeuvre, but as she came around on the opposite tack the wreckage of her fallen main-topmast prevented the firing of her cannons.
 She then set off before the wind, and although the Embuscade pursued her for upwards of an hour she was forced to haul off, her own masts tottering so badly that upon arrival at New York two days later they were taken out.
 She thereafter remained port-bound and under repair for another two months.
-Despite her evident victory the Embuscade s fifty casualties were far in excess of the ten men killed and twenty-four wounded aboard the Boston.
+Despite her evident victory, the Embuscade’s fifty casualties were far in excess of the ten men killed and twenty-four wounded aboard the Boston.

 The Boston remained in active service until the end of 1804 without gaining any further distinction, whilst the Embuscade fell into British hands at the Battle of Tory Island in 1798.
 As the Ambuscade 36 and then the Seine 36 she saw active service in the Channel and the West Indies before being broken up in 1813.
 Her gallant commander, Bompart, quickly rose through the ranks in the Revolutionary French Navy to command the expedition to Ireland in 1798 before falling foul of political machinations three years later and entering retirement.